June 21, 2018; Financial Times

 The whole episode has been an embarrassment to Schwarzman and suggests a simple lesson for other philanthropists when it comes to naming rights: buildings, yes; institutions with a history that predates you and a community that exists beyond you, no.

-Since our article ran, the proposal to rename Abington High School as Abington Schwartzman High has been withdrawn.
-Apparently, Stephen Schwartzman has renegotiated the deal to remove requirements about naming portions of the school after his brothers and his having the right to approve contractors.
+Since our article ran, the proposal to rename Abington High School as Abington Schwarzman High has been withdrawn.
+Apparently, Stephen Schwarzman has renegotiated the deal to remove requirements about naming portions of the school after his brothers and his having the right to approve contractors.
 Instead, as the article says, “The focus is back now where it belongs: on bringing state-of-the-art technology to a public-sector school and allowing teachers to embed computer science firmly into the curriculum.”

 The concept that excessive self-aggrandizement and attempts to own institutions that are meant to be widely owned may cause negative goodwill is an interesting idea that nonprofits might use with their more thoughtful donors.
 After all, do they want all those others to flee the scene when they arrive?—Rob Meiksins